joelchoe/Market-Basket-Analysis-with-R/README.md

 # Market Basket Analysis with R
 ## A step-by-step guide to Market Basket Analysis

-Imagine being retail business owner.
-It is only natural to want to increase the sales of your different products.
-Suppose for a moment that you would desire to do so, what would you do?
-Where do you start?
+As retail business owners, knowing your customers is imperative.
+But what would you do and where do you start?

-Suppose you are slightly uncertain as to what (more) you can do or where to start, fret not, I've got you covered!
-Here, we will be introducing one way you can increase your sales and revenue using hard data and a widely-known concept known as Market Basket Analysis.
+In this article, we will be introducing a way you can get to know your customers using hard data and a widely-known concept known as Market Basket Analysis.
 Do check out the full article on Medium!

  ### Preprocessing